flowdy/treasuredb/README.md

 Copyright (c) 2016, Florian Heß.
 All rights reserved.

-See details in LICENSE file containing the BSD 3-clause revised license.
+See details in LICENSE file containing the General Public license, version 3.